Every child in Africa will receive the best supportive care to be cured from cancer.

 SUCCOUR – Supportive Care for Children with Cancer in Africa is one of the three projects of CANCaRe Africa, the Collaborative African Network for Children with Cancer in Africa.
 The vision of SUCCOUR is that every child in Africa will receive the best supportive care to be cured from cancer.

-Participating centres are from Ghana, Zimbabwe, Kenya, Malawi and Cameroon as shown below.
+Participating centres are from Ghana, Zimbabwe, Kenya, Malawi, Ethiopia and Cameroon as shown below.

 SUCCOUR is a comprehensive programme aiming to improve supportive care in participating centres.
 The programme is building upon the Wilms Africa project and the established regional multi-disciplinary network.
 Local capacity building is an important element.
 Other components and objectives include a nursing component, educational activities, collecting locally relevant data to create and evaluate local care pathways for supportive care and the impact of our interventions.
 The various components of the project are shown below.

 We started in 2019 with a baseline assessment of current practices and outcome in supportive care and an educational programme for nurses, recognising and appreciating the essential role of nurses in supportive care.

 Succour is currently led by Dr Trijn Israels (Blantyre, Malawi), Chair, Dr Glenn Mbah Afungchwi (Mbingo, Cameroon), Deputy-Chair and Cecilia Mdoka (Blantyre, Malawi), Central data manager.
 Prof Lillian Sung (Toronto, Canada), expert in supportive care and previously chair of the Scientific Committee of SIOP is an advisor.

 SUCCOUR - Baseline assessment

 A baseline assessment of current practices and outcomes was undertaken in four important areas of supportive care; malnutrition and nutritional support, fever and neutropeni and treatment related mortality.